arkmq-org/markdown-runner/README.md

 - `markdown-runner -s myfile@setup mydirectory/` - Start execution from the "setup" stage in myfile.md only

 **Useful combinations:**
-- `markdown-runner -D stage2/0 --dry-run myfile.md` - See what would be executed without running it
+- `markdown-runner -B stage2/0 --dry-run myfile.md` - See what would be executed without running it
 - `markdown-runner -B stage2/myChunk --verbose myfile.md` - Get detailed output during debugging

 ##### `"id":"someID"`